darklife/darkriscv/README.md

-At the moment, the *darksocv* is not so relevant and the only function is provide support for the instruction and data memories, as well some related glue-logic.  the proposal in the future is implement in the SoC the cache feature in order to make possible connect the *darkriscv* to external memories, as well make possible connect multiple *darkriscv* cores in a SMP configuration.
+At the moment, the *darksocv* is not so relevant and the only function is provide support for the instruction and data memories, as well some related glue-logic.  the proposal in the future is implement in the SoC the cache feature in order to make possible connect the *darkriscv* to large external memories, as well make possible connect multiple *darkriscv* cores in a SMP configuration.